 Sidepower bow & stern thruster control

-Steps up to flybridge access aft of helm chair
+Steps up to flybridge & salon access to aft wall

 The flybridge is easily accessed from the interior steps in the pilothouse or by the ladder from the cockpit.
 It features a two-seat upper helm station located to port that provides excellent visibility particularly in close quarters and bustling harbors with its 360 degree view.
 The electronics console is large enough to house an array of equipment with easy access to the rear of the console available by hinging open the bookshelf behind the pilothouse settee below.
-The starboard side of the flybridge features a U-shaped settee with a fixed table.
-Aft of the helm on the port side consists of an additional settee and the hatch for the galley dumbwaiter access.
-The following aft boat deck features a davit, tender, and mounted tender chocks.
-The hatch and step ladder to the cockpit resides to the aft port side.
-Overhead a fiberglass hardtop provides shade over the flybridge area and the fiberglass radar arch supports the custom mast, domes, and open arrays.
+The starboard side of the flybridge features a U-shaped settee and a fixed fiberglass table with a removable teak top.
+Aft of the helm on the port side consists of the hatch for the galley dumbwaiter followed by an additional settee.
+The following aft boat deck features a Steelhead 1,000 lbs hydraulic davit, Nautica 12’ RIB tender on mounted tender chocks, and a Switlik 6-man life raft to starboard.
+The hatch and step ladder to the cockpit resides to the aft port side, along with the aft control station.
+Overhead, a custom fiberglass hardtop with stainless steel supports is attached to the radar arch which in turn supports the custom mast, domes, and open array.

 Sidepower bow & stern thruster control